--It must be created for a reasonable output device: e.g. for Microsoft Windows XP or better: A suitable way to create PostScript files for use with PStill is to define a supported printer type, use the generic Windows PostScript driver set to download the printer fonts (default setting).
-To speed up processing you can set the Truetype download option to 'outline' but the default 'automatic' will also work.
+-It must be created for a reasonable output device: e.g. for Microsoft Windows 95 or better: A suitable way to create PostScript files for use with PStill is to define a printer type of "Canon PS-IPU Laser Copier", use the generic Windows PostScript driver, define all fonts to be written as PostScript equivalents and use the printer fonts.
+Two compatible printer drivers are e.g.: